 - Where in the supply network should quantities be transported?
 (Answered by multi-echelon planning)

 Inventory optimization and multi-echelon planning work in conjunction with each other to place the optimal amounts at the optimal supply network location based on the forecast.
-A much less favorite topic than inventory optimization in discussions about supply chains, multi-echelon functionality often does not get its fair share of attention, and talks of MEIO tend to focus more on the service level benefits than on the positioning benefits of MEIO applications.
+A much less favourite topic than inventory optimization in discussions about supply chains, multi-echelon functionality often does not get its fair share of attention, and talks of MEIO tend to focus more on the service level benefits than on the positioning benefits of MEIO applications.
 This chapter will explain why multi-echelon is such an essential capability for supply chain organizations to have.

 Defined “Multi-echelon inventory optimization” is the official full technical name of what I refer to as either “multi-echelon” or “multi-echelon planning,” and is often shortened to differentiate it from inventory optimization.
 Its full name is also quite a mouthful, so it certainly makes sense to use a shorter term.
 Multi-echelon planning is functionality that allows users to plan their supply network in a specific way—a way that changes the standard assumptions about the relationship between locations.
 Unlike earlier methods of supply planning (which assume location independence), multi echelon software thinks that the various locations in the supply network are interdependent—and it has the mathematics to treat them as such.